anna-dwish/midlight/README.md

 5. Motivating/humorous quote that changes each day to encourage positive thinking
 6. A resource page of professional contacts for emergent situations
 7. A calendar view to track their mental health progress for the month
+8. Display constraints: iPhone 8 and any form of iPhone 11 on portrait lock orientation

 ## Overall Architecture
 1. Tab View with 5 options: information, journal, home, calendar, & profile